Fieldnote-AID/AppearanceContinuityDirector-/README.md

 ## Scenario Script Install Guide

-Use the AI Dungeon website on PC (or view as desktop if mobile-only).
+Use the AI Dungeon website on PC, or view as desktop if mobile-only.

 Appearance Continuity Director is intended as an **add-on to Inner Self**, and should be pasted **below** Inner Self in the `Library` tab.